-- 3.5.5 The evidence to be gathered will be detailed in the inquiry's terms of reference.
-This material may be considered at a scrutiny meeting which is open to the public or by a small working group of Board members deputed to undertake a specific evidence gathering task.
-In the latter case, working group members will report back to a full meeting of the Scrutiny Board on their findings. - 3.5.6 The Scrutiny Support Unit will try to give guidance on what will be asked and sometimes possible question areas will be passed on to the responsible authorities or co-operating bodies to allow some time for preparation before the meeting.
+3.5.5 The Scrutiny Support Unit will try to give guidance on what will be asked and sometimes possible question areas will be passed on to the responsible authorities or co-operating bodies to allow some time for preparation before the meeting.
 However, members may follow a related line of discussion and ask other questions on the day.